Aasai2004/Power-Query-with-Formula/README.md

-# 🧩 Power Query Automation Project
+# 🧩 Power Query Automation Simple Project

 This project demonstrates how to use Power Query to automate data transformation, including conditional logic and string manipulation.